Kim Kardashian and a rabbi help Afghan teenage girl soccer players get safely to Britain

 Shortly after the Taliban took over Kabul, the Denmark-based Popal urged Afghan girls to burn their soccer shirts to avoid potential retribution.

-“It is very painful,” Popal says of her message, “because for all these years, I have been fighting to empower women and girls, to earn the right to wear the jersey.
+“It is very painful,” Popal said of her message, “because for all these years, I have been fighting to empower women and girls, to earn the right to wear the jersey.
 I am now saying: ‘Take them off.
-Destroy them.’”
+Destroy them.’ ”

-On Thursday, she tweeted “mission accomplished” with a photo of the soccer players and their families on board a bus.
+On Thursday, she tweeted “mission accomplished,” with a photo of the soccer players and their families onboard a bus.

 New York Rabbi Moshe Margaretten, whose nonprofit Tzedek Association helped evacuate Kabul’s Jewish community, was also involved.
 He had previously worked with Kardashian to advocate for criminal justice legislation in the United States.

 Leeds United, a top-tier British soccer club, has agreed to support the teenage players.
-The club’s chairman Andrea Radrizzani said in a tweet Friday that he welcomes the team and was honored to have helped them to safety.
+The club’s chairman, Andrea Radrizzani, said in a tweet Friday that he welcomes the team and was honored to have helped it to safety.

 “We can’t wait to see them play football again,” Radrizzani added.